MassielC/SQL-portfolio/README.md

 # SQL Project: Analysis of Data Jobs in 2023 📊

 ## Overview
 This project analyzes job postings for **Machine Learning Engineers** and **Data Scientists** in 2023.
-The goal is to uncover trends in job locations, salaries, required skills, and remote work opportunities.
+The goal is to uncover trends in job locations, salaries, required skills, and remote work opportunities (due to I am really interested on both of them and not sure about thw skills I will need to focus on).
 The analysis is conducted using SQL queries on a dataset of job postings, companies, and skills.

 This project is part of my portfolio for **Machine Learning and Data Science** roles, showcasing my ability to extract meaningful insights from data using SQL.
+The original dataset was presented ans shared by Luke Barousse on Youtube [(Here his channel)](https://www.youtube.com/@LukeBarousse).
+I am gratefull for his teaching.

 ---